 Visit this artist's website: http://www.lachildrenschorus.org

-Los Angeles Children’s Chorus (LACC) – lauded as “one of the world's foremost children's choirs” (Pasadena Star News) and described by critics as “hauntingly beautiful” (Los Angeles Times) and “astonishingly polished” (Performances Magazine) – is recognized throughout the country for its exceptional artistic quality and technical ability.
-Founded in 1986 and led by Artistic Director Anne Tomlinson since 1996, LACC performs with such leading organizations as LA Opera, Los Angeles Philharmonic, Hollywood Bowl Orchestra, Los Angeles Master Chorale, Los Angeles Chamber Orchestra, Pasadena Symphony, Calder Quartet, Jacaranda and MUSE/IQUE.
+LOS ANGELES CHILDREN'S CHORUS – lauded as “one of the world's foremost children's choirs” (Pasadena Star News) and described as “hauntingly beautiful” (Los Angeles Times), “astonishingly polished” (Performances Magazine), “extraordinary in its abilities” (Culture Spot LA), and “one heck of a talented group of kids” (LA Weekly) – is recognized throughout the country for its exceptional artistic quality and technical ability.
+Founded in 1986 and led by Artistic Director Anne Tomlinson since 1996, LACC performs with such leading organizations as LA Opera, Los Angeles Philharmonic, Hollywood Bowl Orchestra, Los Angeles Master Chorale, Los Angeles Chamber Orchestra, Pasadena Symphony and POPS, Calder Quartet, Jacaranda, and MUSE/IQUE.